Voice Assistants Reduce Loneliness in Older People: Study

 Using voice assistants to improve the lives of older people is becoming more popular.
 Companies and organizations are starting to see the potential as an aide for families and care professionals of older people.
 Insurance giant State Farm launched a new Amazon Alexa skill to help with senior care, using the voice assistant to connect caregivers with older people who live alone, for example.

 Other companies are creating new hardware to go with the voice assistant to add to care options.
 LifePod created a proactive virtual caregiver in a proprietary smart display.
 Designed to improve the care and support of aging or socially isolated people, LifePod recently partnered with the Massachusetts-based Commonwealth Care Alliance to bring its device to more than 500 CCA members.
 Then there’s Pria, the voice-activated robotic companion created by Pillo Health and Stanley Black & Decker.
-Pria helps those with chronic conditions maintain their medication schedule and health, combining a built-in voice assistant with a pill dispenser. isolated people.
+Pria helps those with chronic conditions maintain their medication schedule and health, combining a built-in voice assistant with a pill dispenser.
 Both devices encourage conversation and can perform many of the functions of commercial voice assistants.

 To find out more about how using a voice assistant boosted the moods of the users in the UK study, check out the full video about their study.